LayneNewhouse/Data-Visualization-D3-JavaScript/README.md

 Interestingly we can see that switch hitters have the highest batting average but the lowest average number of home runs.

 Design -
-I decided to use grouped averages because I felt that scatter plot of all of the individual player was both distracting and provided little insight.
+I decided to use grouped averages because I felt that a scatter plot of all of the individual player was both distracting and provided little insight.
 After getting feedback from friend 'A' I grouped the variables height and weight together as BMI as this would give a better understanding of the player's body type.
 I also decided to keep the original average on the graph so it could be used as a comparison (From Friend 'B').
-Initially I was going to toggle that stats on the Y-axis but friend 'C' advised me to put the other stat on the x-axis and use colors to distinguish facets.
+Initially I was going to toggle that stats on the Y-axis but friend 'C' advised me to place the stats on both the x and y axis and use colors to distinguish facets.

 Feedback -
 - maintain original averages